NoteToScreen/azstorageemu/README.md

 # azstorageemu
 Cross-platform Azure Blob Storage emulator, written in Go.
 Tries to be somewhat compatible with the [official emulator](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-emulator).

+Portions of this code are based off of the [Azure SDK for Go](https://github.com/Azure/azure-sdk-for-go), which is licensed under the [Apache License](https://github.com/Azure/azure-sdk-for-go/blob/master/LICENSE).

 ## Warning
 This is intended to only be an emulator, for development purposes.
 You shouldn't actually use it in production, as it is not very secure/scalable. (has a fixed secret key, doesn't have any way of setting permissions on blobs/containers, no metadata, and more)